SUNSET OF FURMANKIND

 The mountain lion smiled inwardly and turned back to his work, but then something else caught his eye off in the distance.
 Out beyond the lake, he recognized the large hulking form of Whelan Nolan out near one of the perimeter fences.
 The black bear Fur approached the tall iron bars of the enclosure and only then did Jon notice someone else standing on the other side of the barrier.
 He didn't know who the woman with the long, flaming-red hair might be, but even from this distance Jon could tell she looked upset.

 Whelan spoke with her for several long moments before the woman finally reached into a purse hanging from her shoulder and pulled out a manila envelope.
 She hesitated before handing it to him through the bars and then leaned forward to kiss the bear on the side of the nose when she did.
-She reached out to stroke the fur on the side of his face before turning away.
+She reached out to stroke the fur of his face before turning away.
 Whelan watched her walk back across the gravel parking lot.
 She got in her car, but didn't start it up right away.
 Jon thought he could see her head down upon the steering wheel, but after several minutes, she wiped her face and then put the car in gear.
 Whelan continued standing in place until her car disappeared around a bend in the road that led away from the Institute through the forest.